Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-port/README.md

 ## Overview

 Checks the health and link status of the front-end ports of a Huawei OceanStor Dorado storage system via the REST API (`/fc_port`, `/eth_port`, `/sas_port` and `/bond_port` endpoints).
 Alerts when a port reports a non-normal health status, when it negotiated a speed below the one it is configured or built for, and optionally when a link is down.
-Reports the port type, its location, its link state, its operating speed and the link error counters the appliance keeps, as per-second rates.
+Reports the link error counters the appliance keeps as per-second rates, together with the port type, its location, its link state and its operating speed.
+Supports reporting the I/O counters via `--performance`.

 **Important Notes:**